FXCM Review 2026

 FXCM Non-Trading Fees

-• Inactivity Fees: If no trades happen within an account for a defined timeframe—often half a year—FXCM might impose an inactivity charge.
+• Inactivity Fees: If no trades are placed on an account for a set period—often around six months—FXCM may charge an inactivity fee.

 Bonuses and Promotions